-He was instrumental in developing English literature at the University from its earliest days and from 2004-2011 led its rapid expansion in terms of student and staff numbers, as well as the number of courses across Schools and Faculties, including at University Centre Hastings.
+He was instrumental in developing English literature at the University from its earliest days and led the subject from 2003-2012; he has also received a number of awards for teaching excellence.
+This development of the discipline led to a rapid expansion in terms of student and staff numbers, as well as the number of courses across Schools and Faculties, including at University Centre Hastings.
 The launch of single-honours English Literature at the University of Brighton in 2009 marked the moment when literature student enrolments passed 300, a quadrupling of numbers since 2004.

-Richard Jacobs' published work includes A Beginner’s Guide to Critical Reading: an Anthology of Literary Texts, London: Routledge, alongside many articles on English literature and English in education.
+Richard Jacobs' published work includes A Beginner’s Guide to Critical Reading: an Anthology of Literary Texts, London: Routledge, editions for Penguin Classics and book-chapters, alongside many articles on English literature and English in education.

 Richard’s post-16 literature teaching pages on the influential ITE English website, written for PGCE secondary English course-leaders and their trainee-teachers, are cited and commended by the leading education adviser and ex-chief examiner Adrian Barlow as ‘particularly strong on contextual approaches, comparative study and critical reading’; he adds that they ‘should be much more widely known’ (World and Time, Cambridge University Press, 2009, p.291).